Consumer Protection

 The Telephone Consumer Protection Act (TCPA) at 47 U.S.C. § 227 prohibits anyone from calling you using a prerecorded or synthetic voice without your prior consent.
 It also makes it illegal for telemarketers to call or text your residential telephon… Read More

-Robocalls and Automated Telephone Dialing System
+Robocalls and Automated Telephone Dialing Systems

 The Telephone Consumer Protection Act (TCPA) prohibits certain robocalls.
 Specifically, it prohibits calls to cellular telephones using an “automatic telephone dialing system” or autodialers, meaning “equipment which has the capacit… Read More